-Variance.
+Back to Basics: Sub tracting Negative Numbers Variance.
 One way of thinking about variability in the data is to compare each individual's score to the mean for the group-how far from that central, summary value each individual's value falls.
-When individuals' scores are clustered very close to the mean, the variance is small; when individuals' scores are spread far from the mean, the variance is large.
+When individual scores are all clustered very close to the mean, the variance is small; when at least some individual scores are spread far from the mean, the variance is larger.
 This sequence of steps describes how variance is computed in a sample.